Adbnemesis/Web-Dev-Recipies/readme.txt

-The site lets users post,edit and delte their recipes.
+The site lets users post,edit and delete their recipes.
 They can also get reviews from other users.
 For running it, you need to install the necessary node_modules and have mongoDB and node.js already setup in your device.